lanl/scico/docs/source/include/optimizer.rst

 * :class:`.admm.GenericSubproblemSolver`

-  This is the default sub-problem solver as it is applicable in all cases.
+  This is the default subproblem solver as it is applicable in all cases.
 It it is only suitable for relatively small-scale problems as it makes use of :func:`.solver.minimize`, which wraps :func:`scipy.optimize.minimize`.

 * :class:`.admm.LinearSubproblemSolver`

-  This sub-problem solver can be used when :math:`f` takes the form :math:`\norm{\mb{A} \mb{x} - \mb{y}}^2_W`.
+  This subproblem solver can be used when :math:`f` takes the form :math:`\norm{\mb{A} \mb{x} - \mb{y}}^2_W`.
 It makes use of the conjugate gradient method, and is significantly more efficient than :class:`.admm.GenericSubproblemSolver` when it can be used.

 * :class:`.admm.MatrixSubproblemSolver`

-  This sub-problem solver can be used when :math:`f` takes the form :math:`\norm{\mb{A} \mb{x} - \mb{y}}^2_W`, and :math:`A` and all of the :math:`C_i` are diagonal (:class:`.Diagonal`) or matrix operators (:class:`MatrixOperator`).
+  This subproblem solver can be used when :math:`f` takes the form :math:`\norm{\mb{A} \mb{x} - \mb{y}}^2_W`, and :math:`A` and all of the :math:`C_i` are diagonal (:class:`.Diagonal`) or matrix operators (:class:`MatrixOperator`).
 It exploits a pre-computed matrix factorization